Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 What do we know about COVID-19 and babies

-Recent data shows that compared with adults, symptoms of COVID-19 are less severe in babies and children.
+Recent data shows that symptoms of COVID-19 are less severe in babies and children than in adults.
 However, among babies and children, babies younger than one year of age are at a higher risk of getting very sick from COVID-19.

 Newborns.
 Most newborns who have tested positive for COVID-19 had mild or no symptoms and have recovered fully.
 However, there are some reports of newborns who became very sick.

 Children.
 Most children who have COVID-19 have mild or moderate symptoms.
 Based on limited data, the risk of serious problems in children with COVID-19 appears to be low.
-Children who have certain medical conditions, such as chronic lung disease, asthma, heart conditions or issues with their immune systems may be at higher risk of getting very sick from COVID-19.
-CDC and partners are investigating a rare but serious medical condition associated with COVID-19 in children called Multisystem Inflammatory Syndrome in Children (MIS-C).
+Children who have certain medical conditions, such as asthma; chronic lung disease; diabetes; genetic, neurologic or metabolic conditions; heart disease since birth; weakened immune system; multiple chronic conditions that affect many parts of the body; or obesity may be at higher risk of getting very sick from COVID-19.
+The CDC and others are investigating a rare but serious medical condition associated with COVID-19 in children called multisystem inflammatory syndrome in children (MIS-C).
 We do not yet know what causes MIS-C and who is at increased risk for developing it.
 Learn more about MIS-C.

 How can you protect your pregnancy and future baby